 As companies mature, they must shift their compensation mindsets from tactical to strategic by automating and optimizing additional internal sales planning processes, such as capacity, quota, and territory optimization.
-This maturation process evolves a company to focus on the holistic sales performance management (SPM) that goes beyond ICM to including sales planning and performance optimization.
+This maturation process evolves a company to focus on holistic sales performance management (SPM) that goes beyond ICM to include sales planning and performance optimization.
 Learn more about automating additional planning and execution processes in this SPM workbook.

 Section 5: Survey Methodology and Demographics

 The survey was administered to compensation administration professionals at organizations of all sizes and industries, from July through August 2019.
 Data was collected from more than 90 organizations, representing all major industries and geographies, including North America, Asia Pacific, and Europe.